stereolabs/zed-hub-examples/tutorials/tutorial_08_mqtt_subscriber/README.md

 # Tutorial 8 - MQTT Subscriber

-> **NOTE**: This tutorial should be run with the tutorial 8 : **MQTT Publisher**
+> **NOTE**: This tutorial should be run with the tutorial 7 : **MQTT Publisher**

-This tutorial shows you how to communicate between apps on the local network.
+This tutorial shows you how to communicate between apps through ZED Hub.
 It subscribes to a MQTT topics and send a log to notify that the messages have been received.

 [**Github repository**](https://github.com/stereolabs/zed-hub-examples/tree/main/tutorials/tutorial_08_mqtt_subscriber)